skybrud/sky-accordion/readme.md

 # Plugin
 ## Components
 In this section of documentation you will find more detailed description the plugin.
-Each custom component provides own events and methods which can be used in order to extend functionality.
+Each custom component provides its own events and methods which can be used in order to extend functionality.

 ### sky-accordion-wrapper
-Wrapper component which should **always** be a parent of elements which are using `v-sky-accordion-content ` and `v-sky-accordion-toggle` directives.
+Wrapper component which should **always** be a parent of elements which are using the `v-sky-accordion-content ` directive and the `v-sky-accordion-toggle` directive (unless the toggle is used with a reference to a `sky-accordion-wrapper` as showcased in the [Custom toggle element](#custom-toggle-element) section).
-Each of the `sky-accordion-wrapper` component instance can use following methods, events and stores data, which can be used to perform custom actions.
+Each of the `sky-accordion-wrapper` component instances can use following methods, events and stores data, which can be used to perform custom actions.

 #### Methods